qiaoliangxiang/cfa/readme.md

 They were originally written using Microsoft Word in Mac.
 A lot of latex math formulae were used extensively, which unfortunately cannot be correctly recognized in Windows.
-Hence, their PDF version are shared here.
+Hence, their PDF versions are shared here.

 FRM Level 1
 ===========